(by Dave, 10-15 min)

 Because in East Germany Barsky knew nothing else and was surrounded by an entire community that shared his view, it was inconceivable that communism might not be the solution for the human condition.
 Peter was experiencing the same limited human perspective.
 He was immersed in the goodness of Christ and could not imagine a world where God would suffer and die.
 It was as inconceivable to him as the failure of communism was to Barsky.
 The difference is that Peter was in the presence of God who could see through his human frailty, and He did more than that.
 He offers a solution.
 A way for Peter and us to overcome our limited perspectives and pursue the kingdom of God.

 Whoever wants to be my disciple must deny themselves and take up their cross and follow me.
 For whoever wants to save their life will lose it, but whoever loses their life for me and for the gospel will save it.
-The disciples lived the literal interpretation of these words sacrificing their mortal lives for the sake of the gospel.
-However, in the moment of his discourse with Christ, Peter was told to deny his desires about the Messiah and to instead follow Jesus into whatever future God chose.
+In the moment of his discourse with Christ, Peter was told to deny his desires about the Messiah and to instead follow Jesus into whatever future God chose.
 To have confidence that God’s desires were better than his.

 These words from Jesus, then, may have more meaning than their most obvious interpretation of physically dying.
 Because we are human, we can no more see and understand the future God has for us than Peter could.
 We know only our experiences, and Jack Barsky illustrates these are no place to go to discern in whom or in what we should place our hope.
 Instead, I believe Jesus is counseling us to accept God’s plan for the kingdom and our role within it whether or not that plan comports with our desires.
 The means to do that is to set our desires aside (to deny ourselves), and step behind Jesus to follow as Peter did before us.